Daulatpur–Saturia tornado

-The Daulatpur–Saturia tornado was an intense tornado that occurred in Manikganj District, Bangladesh on April 26, 1989.
+The Daulatpur–Saturia tornado was a violent tornado that occurred in Manikganj District, Bangladesh on April 26, 1989.
 While it was destructive and extremely deadly, there is great uncertainty about the death toll.
 Official estimates from the World Meteorological Organization indicate that it killed approximately 1,300 people, which would make it the deadliest tornado in history.
-In 2022, this tornado's status as the deadliest tornado in history was challenged, claiming it did not kill more than 256 people.
 The tornado affected the cities of Daulatpur and Saturia the most, moving east through Daulatpur and eventually northeast into Saturia.
 Previously, the area that the tornado hit had been in a state of drought for six months.

 Background

 The Ganges Basin, comprising the entirety of Bangladesh, is frequented by severe weather.
 Storms that are capable of producing tornadoes in this region are most common during the pre- and post-monsoon months.
 An average of six tornadoes occur annually in Bangladesh, with peak activity in April.
 The pre-monsoon months (March to May) display the most favorable conditions for severe weather.
 During this time, convective available potential energy—an indicator of atmospheric instability whereby higher values denote a greater likelihood of thunderstorms—and wind shear are conducive to the development of rotating thunderstorms.
 Instability is greatest over West Bengal, India, and adjacent areas of Bangladesh.
 Storms frequently develop in this region and travel southeast across the country.
 These storms are locally referred to as norwesters or Kalbaisakhi.